CLASSES

 13 West 17th Street, New York, NY 10011

-It’s all about the words.
 How do you make the most heightened language feel accessible?
 What makes naturalistic dialogue pop?
-In this scene study class we will play with theatrical texts across the spectrum, connecting to them emotionally, while also employing “tricks of the trade.”
+In this scene study class we will play with theatrical texts across the spectrum, discovering how different performative genres communicate story.
+Then we’ll apply what we discover to contemporary scenes, connecting to them emotionally, while also employing “tricks of the trade.”
 Our goal: to communicate with authenticity and impact.

 ——————